greenham/top-retweet-streamer/README.md

 Top ReTweet Streamer
 ========================

-A realtime top retweets streamer using node.js, socket.io, and Twitter's Streaming API with support for searching.
+A realtime top retweets streamer using node.js, mongodb, socket.io, and Twitter's Streaming API with support for searching.

 Installation
 ------------